davidkellis/able/README.md

 The last parameter of a variadic function is called the variadic parameter.
 A variadic parameter may be supplied with zero or more arguments.

-Within the body of a variadic function, the variadic parameter is treated as if it were defined as an Array.
+Within the body of a variadic function, the variadic parameter is treated as if it were defined as an Iterable.

 For example: